BudacaB/spring-cloud/Notes.md

 ### Spring Boot

+Q: What are the main features of Spring Boot?
 - offers opinionated runtime for Spring
     - convention, not configuration (annotations, not xml config files)
 - 'opinions' can be overridden